-In cutting room number of technical terms and trade terms are used to communicate processes, components, and tools.
-I have made a list of those terms and explained those in the following table.
+In this article, I have made a list of these terms and explained those in the following.

-Band knife: An endless blade vertical knife, around which the work is moved over the large cutting table
+Band knife: An endless blade vertical knife, around which the work is moved over the large cutting table.

 Bias Cut: ‘Cut on the Bias’ – cut at an angle to both the warp and the weft of the cloth, at 45 degrees.

-Block Cutting or Blocking out: Cutting roughly around a part which is subsequently cut very precisely, by various means.
+Baker’s Trolley: A wheeled rack used to transport sections of the lay from the cutting table to the band knife and from the band knife to the sorting operations.Block Cutting or Blocking out: Cutting roughly around a part which is subsequently cut very precisely, by various means.
 Also for splitting the lay, to assist handling to the band knife.

 Bowing in fabric: A fault in woven cloth in which the weft is not straight across the piece but has a curve.